Blog > News & Trivia

 During the 1980s, Michel Platini was one of Europe's greatest midfielders, winning three consecutive Ballon d'Ors between 1983 and 1985 and operating as the key creator in a Juventus midfield that won the 1984-85 European Cup, the European Super Cup the previous year, and two Serie A titles.
 He was renowned for his shooting skills and passing ability, which also helped lead France to glory at the 1984 European Championship, aided by teammates such as Jean Tigana, Alain Giresse, and Luis Fernandez.

 Not many attacking midfielders can claim to have invented their own position, but Germany and Bayern Munich legend Thomas Muller can count himself in that number.
-The 34-year-old's mix of tactical intelligence, creative vision, excellent timing and lethal finishing has helped him have a relentlessly successful spell at the top of the global game, in which he has pioneered the "Raumdeuter" role.
+Now playing for the Vancouver Whitecaps in MLS after a 25-year spell at Bayern Munich that ended in 2024, Müller’s mix of tactical intelligence, creative vision, excellent timing and lethal finishing carried him through a relentlessly successful career at the top of the global game, in which he has pioneered the "Raumdeuter" role.
 Literally meaning "space investigator" in German, Muller's unique approach to the attacking midfielder position is all about finding space in the final third just at the right time, and his 298 goals in 840 career games highlight how effective his style of play is.

 We end with a player who many consider to be the best attacking midfielder of all time.
 Zizou was one of the key names in Real Madrid's early 2000s 'Galacticos' era, his wondrous first touch, technical ability, passing range, and elegance on the pitch creating a special aura that dazzled fans across the world.
 Zidane's career was packed with trophy wins, but perhaps his most famous role was as a key architect of France's iconic double triumph at the 1998 World Cup and the 2000 European Championship, in the glory years of Les Bleus.